poanetwork/hbbft/tests/README.md

 The old testing code can be found inside the `network` module and `.rs` files in the `tests` subdirectory that are not prefixed with `net_`.
 The newer networking code is contained inside the `net` module and the remaining `.rs` files.

+The new implementation offers many advantages, such as better abstractions for adversaries, easier implementations influencing the message delivery order, better reporting of failed tests, packet recording and more convenience functions.
+The old tests continue to work, but will be migrated step-by-step to take advantage of the newer features.

 ## VirtualNet

 Core of most tests is the `net::VirtualNet` struct, which simulates a network of nodes all running an instance of a distributed algorithm.
 Messages sent by these nodes are queued by the network.
 Every time the network is "cranked", a buffered message is delivered to its destination node and processed.